Artist Residency

 I want to be upfront about these realities while supporting residents in making the most of their time—immersing themselves in the studio, the landscape, and their work.
 Because this residency is newly established, this guidance comes from my experience living here and hosting tenants, not from prior residents.

 We welcome residents who are ready to explore their work in this contrasting landscape of seasonal change.
-Year round there is incredible natural beauty to inspire artistic growth.
+Year round, Cape Cod has incredible natural beauty to inspire artistic growth.
 I encourage you to reach out with any questions or concerns about balancing studio practice, work, and life during your stay.

 To apply, You will need to submit an application below.

-Applications are free and will be reviewed on a rolling basis until all three residencies are filled.
+Applications are free and will be reviewed until all three spots are filled.